Running in the Heat >> 10 Tips to Stay Cool at All Times!

 9. Don’t be too ambitious

 If you experience headaches, intense thirst, muscle cramps or dizziness, you should stop immediately, look for shade, and drink some water.
 Excessive confidence is often your worst enemy when running in the heat, so leave it at home.
 Your body also needs longer to recover when it is very hot.
 If you don’t feel well, the heat is bearing down, and it’s really humid, then it’s probably a good idea to take a rest day or opt for a more refreshing training alternative.

 10. Find great training alternatives

-Pounding out kilometer after kilometer, drenched in sweat and with a bright red head?
+Pounding out kilometer after kilometer, drenched in sweat with a bright red face?
 It doesn’t have to be like that.
 When the pavement is scorching, trade your running shoes for a pair of wheels.
 Biking is a good way to supplement your running training and enjoy the cool breeze.
 Water aerobics or aqua jogging are good ways to cool off and still get the training effect your muscles need.